jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### R10.1.3 Single Population Testing

+During sample-preservation filtering
+[above](#r81-cumulative-percent-decay-plots), one of the Gorilla populations was left with a single individual - which could cause a 'false positive' support for a core taxa, if the taxa wasn't actually present in most individuals of that population.

-We additionally also checked the effect of removing the single individual population in Gorillas with the script version of the core microbiome notebook, (`02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.R`) and permutating whether any populations with a single individual were dropped or not.
+We therefore looked a the effect of removing the single individual population for Gorillas, with the script version of the core microbiome notebook, (`02-scripts.backup/018-CoreMicrobiome_ParameterTesting_20190902.R`) and permutating whether any populations with a single individual were dropped or not.